Covid Vaccine Update 06/04/2021 - 50+

 Please do not attend your GP surgery unless you have been asked to do so.

-To help us see patients safely, from 2 November the Old Basing Surgery will temporarily become the Winter Assessment Centre for the North Hampshire area.
-That means it will be the site for seeing, assessing and treating patients with winter viruses, including Covid-19.
+To help us see patients safely, since 2nd November the Old Basing Surgery has been the Winter Assessment Centre for the North Hampshire area.

-This will allow us to continue to meet all of the needs of our other patients - for long-term conditions, immunisations, antenatal and postnatal care, contraceptive services, and cancer screening along with other routine general practice – without interruption.
+This allows us to continue to meet all of the needs of our other patients - for long-term conditions, immunisations, antenatal and postnatal care, contraceptive services, and cancer screening along with other routine general practice – without interruption.

 All illnesses – not just Covid-19 – are important to us, and we are determined that our patients can be confident that they can get safe care, no matter what their concern.